Beside the Mountain

 Are rhubarb banana muffins healthy?

 Yes, this recipe is considered healthy rhubarb banana muffins.
 This is because we are using honey and bananas to sweeten the bread.
-Eggs and coconut oil are a good source of fat.
+Eggs and coconut oil are a healthy source of fat.
 Whole wheat flour and rhubarb are good sources of fibre.
 This is a great healthy snack for the week or to feed toddlers!

 Brown muffins from whole wheat flour, with rhubarb and brown sugar on top, baked and in a muffins tin with cutting board with chopped rhubarb.